stealthman22/movie-pal/src/react.md

 N.B: Check out what finally means in try catch blocks
 - Never have state as  dependency of setstate, else you will run into an infinityloop.

+- always avoicd infinite loops (using dependency arrays help)

+- Always specify your dependencies in your useEffect

+- Custom hooks should always have the prefix use in the filename

  <!-- How do we use momoization to optimize a react app? -->